-- Registered people may not be correctly detected if the captured image or scene differs drastically from the registered face information. - If a registered face is not detected, or not easily detected, overwrite registered information with new face info.
-Registering face info right before shooting will allow for easier detection of registered faces. - If a person is mistakenly detected as another person and you continue shooting, you can edit or erase the name recorded in the image during playback (\$\sum 171\$). - Because faces of babies and children change quickly as they grow, you should update their face info regularly (\$\sum_69\$). - Names will still be recorded in images even if you clear the [Shooting Info] check box in [Custom Display] (\$\infty\$154) on the [\$\blue{\textbf{1}}\$] tab so that the names are not displayed. - If you don't want names to be recorded in still images, choose [Face ID Settings] on the [1] tab, choose [Face ID], and then choose [Off]. - You can check names recorded in images in the playback screen (simple information display) (1160).
+Registered people may not be correctly detected if the captured image or scene differs drastically from the registered face information.

+- If a registered face is not detected, or not easily detected, overwrite registered information with new face info.
+Registering face info right before shooting will allow for easier detection of registered faces. - If a person is mistakenly detected as another person and you continue shooting, you can edit or erase the name recorded in the image during playback (1111). - Because faces of babies and children change quickly as they grow, you should update their face info regularly (\(\infty\)69). - Names will still be recorded in images even if you clear the [Shooting Info] check box in [Custom Display] (\(\subseteq 154\)\) on the [\(\bigcirc)\) tab so that the names are not displayed. - If you don't want names to be recorded in still images, choose [Face ID Settings] on the [a] tab, choose [Face ID], and then choose [Off]. - You can check names recorded in images in the playback screen (simple information display) (1160).